jessika/jessika.dev/posts/remark42-integration.md

 # Part 6: Install NGINX

-The steps completed so far will let you run the comment server with the http protocol.
-We'll install NGINX in order to run a lightweight reverse proxy server that will support both http and https.
-Https support is important for several reasons, but one in particular is that modern web browsers will often flag a non-https website as unsafe.
+The steps completed so far will let you run the comment enginer server with the HTTP protocol.
+We'll install NGINX in order to run a lightweight reverse-proxy server that allow the server to support HTTPS.
+HTTPS support is important for several reasons, but one in particular is that modern web browsers will often flag a non-HTTPS website as unsafe.

 1. Install NGINX and its dependencies.
     ```